-The Aflibercept ELISA Assay Kit was highlighted in a recent publication that focused on the design and characterization of a novel intravitreal dual-transgene genetic medicine.
+The Dopamine ELISA Assay Kit was featured in a new study that focused on the role of Vitamin D3 in the mitigation of sodium arsenite induced neurotoxicity in male rats.
 Check out the abstract and full text!

 Abstract